DelPyth/FK-HUD-Revival/README.md

 # FK-HUD-Revival
-I'm renewing the old FK HUD, otherwise known as the CS;GO HUD for TF2
+I'm renewing the old FK HUD, otherwise known as the CS:GO HUD for TF2